Awea/ansible-playbooks/README.md

 ## Read first

-Don't use any of this playbooks in production, this is just for replicate a _standard_ production host.
+Don't use any of this playbooks in production, this is just for replicating a _standard_ production host.
 Some of them exist just for fun :)

 ## Installation